OpenNebula/website/content/product/integration_references/infrastructure_drivers_development/devel-auth.md

 This guide will show you how to develop a new driver for OpenNebula to interact with an external authentication service.

 OpenNebula comes with an internal user/password way of authentication, this is called `core`.
 To be able to use other auth methods there is a system that performs authentication with external systems.
-Authentication drivers are responsible for getting the user credentials from OpenNebula database and login and answer whether the authentication is correct or not.
+Authentication drivers are responsible for getting the user credentials from the OpenNebula database and they login and answer whether the authentication is correct or not.

-In the OpenNebula database there are two values saved for every user, this is `username` and `password`.
+In the OpenNebula database there are two values saved for every user, these are `username` and `password`.
 When the driver used for authentication is core (authenticated without an external auth driver) the password value holds the SHA256 hash of the user’s password.
 In case we are using another authentication method this `password` field can contain any other information we can use to recognize a user, for example, for x509 authentication this field contains the user’s public key.

 ## Authentication Driver

 Authentication drivers are located at `/var/lib/one/remotes/auth`.
-There is a directory for each of authentication drivers with an executable inside called `authenticate`.
+There is a directory for each authentication driver with an executable inside called `authenticate`.
 The name of the directory has to be the same as the user’s auth driver we want to authenticate.
-For example, if a user has as an auth driver `x509` OpenNebula will execute the file `/var/lib/one/remotes/auth/x509/authenticate` when he performs an OpenNebula action.
+For example, if a user has as an auth driver `x509` OpenNebula will execute the file `/var/lib/one/remotes/auth/x509/authenticate` when the user performs an OpenNebula action.

-The authentication driver expects parameters passed on the standard input as the XML document with following structure:
+The authentication driver expects parameters passed on the standard input as the XML document with the following structure:

 ```xml
 <AUTHN>